KYUSHU UNIVERSITYe教員ハンドブック

 ○System for promoting gender equality

-In AY 2004, the University established the Office for the Promotion of Gender Equality and has been engaged in ongoing support for the planning and implementation of specific measures relating to the promotion of gender equality, as well as PR and awareness activities.
-In April 2009, the University established the Gender Equality Promotion Committee, with members including the deans of the various schools and faculties.
+In AY 2004, the University established the Office for the Promotion of Gender Equality, which has been continuously supporting the planning and implementation of specific measures related to the promotion of gender equality, as well as engaging in public relations and awareness-raising activities.

 ○Ministry of Education, Culture, Sports, Science and Technology subsidized project